Code-Institute-Submissions/the-shamans-cat/README.md

 * Article - The Luminous Energy Field – image and text to give client a better understanding of terms and concepts used.
 * Article - The Chakra System - image and text to give client a better understanding of terms and concepts used.
 * Article - The Shaman's Mesa - image and text explaining what the mesa is and that it will be used in healing sessions.
 * Healing Processes that can be used in a session.
 As there are ten processes, these were displayed using Bootstrap card-deck and modals, to break up text so it was in a better format for the user to digest.
-A block of standard text could have been overwhelming for the user, so this breaks it up into smaller neater        sections.
+A block of standard text could have been overwhelming for the user, so this breaks it up into smaller neater sections and allows them to select the topic of interest to them.
 The various processes are:
     * Illumination
     * Extraction
     * Soul Retrieval